Kris Odegard: Making the National team, winning internationally & nationally (2006–2014)

 Odegard saved that match point with a winning serve return, and then tied the game 10-10.
 He won it on his 3rd match point opportunity, with a final score of 11–15, 15–8, 12–10.

 Also in Regina, Odegard played Men's Doubles with Francis Guillemette and they lost in the semi-finals to Vincent Gagnon and François Viens, 16–14, 15–8, and lost the 3rd place match to James Landeryou and Tim Landeryou.

-At the National Team Doubles Selection Event in Windsor, Ontario in the 2007–08 season, Odegard and Francis Guillemette finished 3rd in the final four playoff, as they lost to Vincent Gagnon and François Viens and Mike Green and Brian Istace, but defeated James Landeryou and Tim Landeryou, 15–4, 8-15, 11–9.
+At the National Team Doubles Selection Event in Windsor, Ontario in the 2007–08 season, Odegard and Francis Guillemette finished 3rd in the final four playoff, as they lost to Vincent Gagnon and François Viens and Mike Green and Brian Istace, but defeated James Landeryou and Tim Landeryou, 15–4, 8–15, 11–9.
 In the Singles Selection Event in Winnipeg, Odegard finished 2nd behind Green.

 Odegard played Men's Singles at the Pan American Championships for a 3rd consecutive year in 2008, and once again he reached the podium.
-The championships were in San José, Costa Rica that year, where Odegard defeated Fernando Rios of Ecuador in the Round of 16, 15–13, 5-15, 11–5, Fabian Balmori in the quarterfinals, 15–8, 15–8, but lost to Mexican Alvaro Beltran, 14–15, 15–8, 11–3, in the semi-finals, so Odegard left San José with a bronze medal.
+The championships were in San José, Costa Rica that year, where Odegard defeated Fernando Rios of Ecuador in the Round of 16, 15–13, 5–15, 11–5, Fabian Balmori in the quarterfinals, 15–8, 15–8, but lost to Mexican Álvaro Beltrán, 14–15, 15–8, 11–3, in the semi-finals, so Odegard left San José with a bronze medal.

-Odegard went to the 2008 Canadian Championships in Burlington, Ontario as the defending Men's Singles champion, but he lost in the semi-finals to Vincent Gagnon, 15–11, 7-15, 11–6.
+Odegard went to the 2008 Canadian Championships in Burlington, Ontario as the defending Men's Singles champion, but he lost in the semi-finals to Vincent Gagnon, 15–11, 7–15, 11–6.
 However, he did defeat Michael Burgess in the 3rd place match, 15–10, 15–4.
-His fate was similar in Men's Doubles that year, as he and Francis Guillemette lost to Gagnon and François Viens in the semi-finals, 15–10, 3-11, 11–3, and then dropped the 3rd place match to James Landeryou and Tim Landeryou, 8-15, 15–12, 13–11.
+His fate was similar in Men's Doubles that year, as he and Francis Guillemette lost to Gagnon and François Viens in the semi-finals, 15–10, 3–11, 11–3, and then dropped the 3rd place match to James Landeryou and Tim Landeryou, 8–15, 15–12, 13–11.

-Odegard played doubles at an international event for the first time in 2008, when he partnered with François Viens in Men's Doubles at the 2008 World Championships in Kingscourt, Ireland, where they lost in the quarterfinals to the Japanese pair of Michimune Kono and Hiroshi Shimizu, 2-15, 15–7, 11–6.
+Odegard played doubles at an international event for the first time in 2008, when he partnered with François Viens in Men's Doubles at the 2008 World Championships in Kingscourt, Ireland, where they lost in the quarterfinals to the Japanese pair of Michimune Kono and Hiroshi Shimizu, 2–15, 15–7, 11–6.
 However, Odegard did help Canada get on the podium in the Men's Team event, as they defeated Costa Rica in the quarterfinals but lost to Mexico in the semi-finals, resulting in a bronze medal.